varun-seth/dehadi/README.md

-# Dihadi
+# Karma

-Dihadi is an acronym for "Diurnal Habitual Directive" - a complex title for a simple habit tracking app.
+Karma is a simple habit tracking app.

-Also, "Dihadi" in hindi stands for "day work", although it is used in the context of daily wage labor.
+The aim is to encourage you to do some small things here and there, and build consistency over time.

 This app uses modern libraries like React, Vite, TailwindCSS + Shadcn UI.